 - Open files list – This information includes the list of files opened for a process.

-Miscellaneous accounting and status data – This field includes the information about the amount of CPU used, time constraints, jobs or process number, etc.
+Miscellaneous accounting and status data – This field includes information about the amount of CPU used, time constraints, jobs or process number, etc.

 The process control block stores the register content also known as execution content of the processor when it was blocked from running.
-This execution content architecture enables operating system to restore a process’s execution context when the process returns to the running state.
+This execution content architecture enables the operating system to restore a process’s execution context when the process returns to the running state.
 When the process made transitions from one state to another, the operating system update its information in the process’s PCB.
-Operating system maintains pointers to each process’s PCB in a process table so that it can access the PCB quickly.
+The operating system maintains pointers to each process’s PCB in a process table so that it can access the PCB quickly.

 This article is contributed by Rajshree Srivastava.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.